pytroll/pytroll/web/source/index.rst

           | |figtxt|    |
           +-------------+

-.. |pict| image:: _static/DSC_4983_small.JPG
+.. |pict| image:: _static/PyTROLL29_small.JPG
     :width: 770px

 .. |figtxt| replace::

-   A pytroll developers workshop was held at the Finnish Meteorological Institute (FMI) in Helsinki between November 28th and December 2nd, 2016.
-We were 14 developers from various National Meteorological Institutes and companies around Europe.
+   A pytroll developers workshop was held at the Russian State Hydrometeorological University (RSHU) in Saint Petersburg, Russia, between March 27th and 31st, 2017.
+We were around 20 participants from various National
+   Meteorological Institutes, universities and companies.

 ..
    .. note:: Pytroll at the 2016 Eumetsat Conference